DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 - Using the SBI, the controller communicates with the managed devices and gathers information about them:
     - The devices in the network
-    - The TOPOLOGY (how the devices are connected together)
+    - The topology (how the devices are connected together)
     - The available interfaces on each device
     - Their configurations
 - The Northbound interface (NBI) is what allows us to: